pthom/hello_imgui/README.src.md

 ### Android

-For Android, simply create a folder named "android" beside the application 'CMakeLists.txt'.
+For Android, create a folder named "android" beside the application 'CMakeLists.txt'.
 There, you can add a custom "res/" folder, containing your icons and application settings inside "res/values/".

-## Example of customization:
+**Example**

 ```
-hello_imgui_democking/
-├── CMakeLists.txt                              # The app's CMakeLists
-├── hello_imgui_demodocking.main.cpp            # its source code
-│
-│
-├── assets/                                     # Anything in the assets/ folder located
-│         └── fonts/                                  # beside the app's CMakeLists will be embedded
-│             └── Akronim-Regular.ttf                 # on mobile devices and emscripten
-│
-│
 ├── android/                                    # android/ is where you customize the Android App
 │         ├── mipmap-source/
 │         │         ├── Readme.md